maxsteep/ML-Classification-on-CT-Imaging/README.md

 This repository contains early demo snippets of the TensorFlow-based code and information related to our research paper on using machine learning for automated classification of CT series.
 The code may be used for visualizing anonymized public health DICOM data and exploring the initial training viability of our CT classification methods using open public anonymized data.

-Due to potential legal and licensing complexities, the final PyTorch implementation is not included in this public release.
+Due to potential legal and licensing complexities, the final ResNet PyTorch implementation is not included in this public release.

 The published PDF of this paper, as it appears in the Canadian Association of Radiologists' Journal (CARJ), is included in this repository for reference purposes.

+In addition, a selection of metrics from the original research is also presented in the readme.md.

 ## Overview